KYH04444/Drone_UWB_IMU_dataset/README.md

 megapixels (MP).
-The MoCap system provided 3D tracking with ±0.06 mm resolution and a camera latency of 1.4 ms, with data recorded at 10 Hz for reference ground truth
+The MoCap system provided 3D tracking with ±0.06 mm resolution and a camera latency of 1.4 ms, with data recorded at 10 Hz for reference ground truth.